ODNZSL/nzsl-online/README.md

 $ bundle exec rails server
 ```

-A suggestion is to create a local staging branch that acts as your local main.
-Then branch from your staging/main branch when resolving issues or adding features.
+A suggestion is to create a local `main` branch that acts as your local main.
+Then branch from your main branch when resolving issues or adding features.

   * Create your feature branch.
 For example `Bugfix/Back-to-search-results`
   * Make changes
   * Commit your changes
   * Push to your remote branch.
 For example `git push origin <your feature branch>`
   * Ensure all changes to existing functionality and additions of new functionality have tests
-  * Create a new pull request to the ODNZSL Staging branch.
+  * Create a new pull request to the ODNZSL `main` branch.
   * If you are not sure on any of the steps please do not hesitate to ask.
   * The PR process requires that 2 reviewers must approve before the PR progresses.
   * [Waffle](https://waffle.io) is used for project management.
 Contributors sign in with your github username.